Holidays and Vacations

-Most parties enjoy holiday and vacation time with the children.
-Most parties take two to three weeks of nonconsecutive vacation time with the child each year.
-In addition, they will also have holiday time.
-In most cases, the parties work together and try to formulate a holiday parenting time schedule that works for them.
-If they cannot formulate a schedule, they can utilize the Court Holiday Schedule.
+These parents will also have holiday time.
+In most cases, divorcing parents work together and try to formulate a holiday parenting time schedule that works for them.
+If they cannot formulate a schedule, they can use the court's holiday visitation schedule.

-The Court Holiday Schedule provides that each parent has holidays with the child that alternate on a yearly basis.
+The court holiday schedule provides that each parent has holidays with the child that alternate on a yearly basis.
 For example, one party may have Easter and Christmas Eve in odd number years (i.e. 2011) and in even number years (i.e. 2012) the other party will have Easter and Christmas Eve.
-The following is an example of a Court holiday rotating schedule:

 1. Christmas Eve, December 24th at 6:00 p.m. to Christmas Day, December 25th at 11:00 a.m.